List of Homestuck characters: Trolls

-A powerful psychic with an ability to speak with the dead, Aradia is responsible for recovering the code for Sgrub, the troll version of Sburb, from some ruins.
+Told as a powerful psychic with an ability to speak with the dead, Aradia Megido is responsible for recovering the code for Sgrub, the troll version of Sburb, from some ruins.
 She is a burgundy-blood: the lowest ranking blood color on the hemospectrum with the shortest lifespan of all trolls, but also the most likely to have psychic powers.
-One night, before entering Sgrub, an incident occurs which kills her lusus (caretaker); eventually it is revealed that this also killed Aradia, turning her into a ghost and causing her to lose interest in everything she enjoyed prior, including archaeology, and focus instead on acquiring and playing Sgrub.
-At Vriska's suggestion, Equius creates a robot body for Aradia which she inhabits for a large part of the comic.
-After her robot body explodes, she is one of the only trolls to go god-tier.
+One night, before entering Sgrub, an incident occurs involving Vriska Serket, Terezi Pyrope, Tavros Nitram and a violent cycle of revenge which kills her lusus (caretaker).
+Eventually it is revealed that this also killed Aradia, turning her into a ghost and causing her to lose interest in everything she enjoyed prior, including archaeology and focus instead on acquiring and playing Sgrub.
+At Vriska's suggestion, Equius Zahhak creates a robot body for Aradia which she inhabits for a large part of the comic.
+After her robot body explodes, she is one of the only two trolls to reach god-tier (along with Vriska Serket).
 Her astrological sign is Aries.
-Her classpect is Maid of Time.

-Tavros is a bronze-blood who deals with self-esteem issues throughout his character arc.
-He is shy and unassertive, and struggles with standing up for himself, especially to Vriska.
+Tavros Nitram is a bronze-blood who deals with self-esteem issues throughout his character arc.
+He is shy and unassertive, and struggles with standing up for himself, especially to Vriska Serket.
 He is shown to have an interest in fairy tales and fantasy stories, notably Pupa Pan, the Alternian equivalent of Peter Pan, and also has the ability to commune with animals.
-He uses a wheelchair after an encounter with Vriska, who has an unrequited crush on him, left him paralyzed, but he later gets robotic legs (although Vriska kills him directly afterwards).
+He uses a wheelchair after an encounter with Vriska, whose romantic intentions towards him are indecipherable, left him paralyzed, but he later gets robotic legs (although Vriska kills him directly afterwards).
 His astrological sign is Taurus.
 Tavros' ancestral figure, Rufioh, was inspired by the character Rufio from the 1991 film Hook.
-Dante Basco, who played Rufio in Hook, started reading Homestuck because his character made an appearance in it, and he later stated that Tavros is his favorite Homestuck character because of his relation to Rufioh.
-His classpect is Page of Breath.
+Dante Basco, who played Rufio in Hook, started reading Homestuck because his character made an appearance in it, and he later stated that Tavros is his favorite Homestuck character because of his relation to Rufio.

-Sollux is a computer programmer whose personality is associated with ideas of duality.
+Sollux Captor is a computer programmer whose personality is associated with ideas of duality and bifurcation.
 Sollux is a gold-blood, a caste known for great psychic power.
-He is the one who programs Sgrub (the troll version of Sburb) from the code Aradia found.
+He is the one who programs Sgrub (the troll version of Sburb) from the code Aradia Megido found.
 Sollux has the ability to talk to the recently deceased, who inform him that Alternia will be annihilated.
 He also claims that he is destined to go blind before dying, a claim which later proves to be partially true.
 Sollux speaks with a severe lisp, and his typing quirk reflects this.
-He frequently calls his friends by two-letter abbreviations of their names (e.g. Karkat becomes KK, Terezi becomes TZ, etc.) His introduction mirrors Dave's, his astrological sign is Gemini, and his classpect is Mage of Doom.
-The name Sollux Captor is a reference to the brightest two stars in Gemini, Pollux and Castor.
+He frequently calls his friends by two-letter abbreviations of their names (e.g. Karkat becomes KK, Terezi becomes TZ, etc.).
+His introduction mirrors Dave Strider's and his astrological sign is Gemini.